-The University of Montana is a NASAD accredited program, offering an MFA and MA in studio and an MA in Art History.
+The University of Montana is a NASAD accredited program, offering an MFA and MA in studio and an MA in Art with a concentration in Art History.

 To speak with the graduate program advisor, please call the School of Art at 406.243.4181 or e-mail firstname.lastname@example.org.

 - The Graduate School

 - UM Student Conduct Code

 Visit the UM Artist's Collective at website: universityofmontanaartistcollective.blogspot.com